You Want to Start an Online Business But Have No Ideas? Here’s the Solution

 - Quit before learning enough

 I’ve already noted that many businesses close within the first several years.
-But, failure rates alone don’t tell the full story.
+But, failure rates alone doesn’t tell the full story.

 Many businesses fail because owners never validate demand before they invest heavily.
 Others fail because they build businesses around excitement instead of systems.